kata-ai/kata-platform-docs/docs/tutorial/create-igdm-bot-handover-from-chatbot-to-agent.md

 ![image alt text](./images/ig-handover/image_12.png)

+> Testing your bot by typing "hai"

 ![image alt text](./images/ig-handover/image_13.png)

+> Testing another action response, this example is for text action

 3. If you want to **restart** the session, click refresh icon which is placed at the bottom